NachoColl/blockchain-web-services/docs/index.md

 But the initial hype on Smart Contracts is getting weighed by the blockchain ecosystem infrastructure complexities, and challenges arise when discussing market adoption<sup>(4)</sup>.
 The learning curves are still massive for companies planning to go blockchain, and the absence of blockchain(s) usage standards is still a leading blocker.

-We should also mention that while diversity creates an extensive portfolio, companies require a stable ecosystem to focus on their value proposition and improve efficiency - does a contract that does the same thing already exist<sup>(5)</sup>?
+ While diversity creates an extensive portfolio - multiple L1/L2 blockchains<sup>(5)</sup> - companies require a stable ecosystem to focus on their value proposition and improve efficiency - does a contract that does the same thing already exist<sup>(5)</sup>?

 ## Problem Solving Proposition